ishwarisukhadeoathare/demo-demo/README.md

-# demo-demo
+# delta-demo
-This is Demo for Git and Github class.
+This is Demo for Git and Github class